Altinn/altinn-studio-docs/content/broker/user-guides/developer-guides/send-files/_index.en.md

 ## Event: no.altinn.broker.allconfirmeddownloaded

 This event is triggered when all the recipients has confirmed the download has completed.
-If the filetransfer has a single recipient, this will be published at the same time as downloadconfirmed.
+If the FileTransfer has a single recipient, this will be published at the same time as downloadconfirmed.
 Depending on the Broker Service settings, this may lead to the file being deleted automatically.

 ## Event: no.altinn.broker.fileneverconfirmeddownloaded

 This event is triggered on the ExpiryTime of the FileTransfer in the case that one or more recipients have not confirmed the download of the file.
-This may indicate that either the recipient has been unaware of the filetransfer or that they have downloaded but neglected to call the ConfirmDownload.
+This may indicate that either the recipient has been unaware of the FileTransfer or that they have downloaded but neglected to call the ConfirmDownload.
 This event is also sent to the Recipient(s) that have not confirmed the download.

 We suggest using the data supplied in the [get details](#operation-get-filetransfer-details) to investigate the actions.